Ivar-Rydstrom/Ivar-Rydstrom.github.io/tutoring.md

 ## Equation Sheets

-All equation sheets are compiled by Ivar Rydstrom, unless otherwise stated. *Digital transcription of hand-written equation sheets is currently underway.*{:style="color:red"}
+*All equation sheets on this page are written by Ivar Rydstrom, unless otherwise stated.* *Digital transcription of hand-written equation sheets is currently underway.*{:style="color:red"}

 {% assign eq-index = 1 %}